Learning Objectives

 Prior Learning & Knowledge

-The joy of the genre of music video is that they allow for a rather expansive catalog of visualisations.
 Students may have in previous years experimented with forms such as stop-motion, photography, filmmaking & animation and more.
 Students are welcomed to bring these skills to this unit, while being encouraged to explore forms they may have yet to approach.
-Within their groups, individuals may wish to bring their own styles - in the hope that completed music videos will present as a collage of many ideas orbiting a single theme; the sentiment shared in the music.
+The collage approach is a unique feature of this lesson sequence.

 Differentiation